philipmw/ada-chat/README.md

 1. Log in to your AWS console.
 2. Create an SQS queue.
 Note its ARN and URL.
-3. Set permission on the queue allowing principal `101804781795` (Philip's AWS account which owns the SNS topic) to `SendMessage`.
-   (This allows the shared SNS topic to push chat messages to you.)
+3. Set permission on the queue allowing the shared SNS topic to push chat messages to you:
+    1. Effect: Allow
+    2. Principal: "Everybody (*)"
+    3. Actions: `SendMessage`
+    4. Conditions: `ArnEquals arn:SourceArn = arn:aws:sns:us-west-2:101804781795:ada-chat`
 4. Create an IAM user for reading chat messages from your queue.
     Note its access and secret keys.
 5. Create a policy allowing `ReceiveMessage`, `DeleteMessage`, and `DeleteMessageBatch` on your queue's ARN.
     Bind the policy to your new IAM user.

 ## Subscribing your queue